NXP/mcu-smhmi/framework/docs/events/overview.md

 ```

 Alongside an input event,
-the HAL device from which the event originated may also relay additional information as well.
+the HAL device from which the event originated may also relay additional information.
-Depending on the event, this may correspond to the button that was pressed, the shell command and args that were received, etc.
+Depending on the event,
+this may correspond to the button that was pressed,
+the shell command and args that were received, and so on.

 In the above example,
 we can see that pressing the SW3 push button generates a `kEventFaceRecID_AddUser` event, specifying that there is no name for the face to add.